 Pierre, Senior Software Engineer (joined 4 years ago): "Working at Hipcamp was a dream before I started and the level of excitement has never declined over the years.
 Our mission is very special.
 It affects people in various ways, and ultimately raises awareness around protecting nature.
 I define Hipcamp as more of an outdoors company than a tech startup, although it's the combination of the two that is meaningful to me.
 I don't see myself having the same impact on the causes I care for, in such an open-minded and forward-thinking environment, anywhere else today."

 Leo, Senior Software Engineer (joined 3 years ago): “It’s great to be working with technologies I’m interested in, for a product I believe in, with a group of people I share common interests with.
 The supportive environment here is real; it’s nice to know people have your back.
 It’s also great to work somewhere where your ideas can so directly influence the product; most often in a better form than when conceived.”

 We are so proud of our office space because it’s one that you actually want to work from.

 It was incredibly important to us that we find and create an office space that genuinely makes you feel good.
 Coming to work doesn’t feel like work when you love the office space.
-Our office is outfitted with sunshine, outdoor access, plants abound, a fully-stocked communal kitchen to allow for healthy eating, a room reserved for communal lunches, bamboo sit-stand desks, and we get juice delivered from ugly produce.
+Our office is outfitted with sunshine, plants abound, a fully-stocked communal kitchen to allow for healthy eating, a room reserved for communal lunches, bamboo sit-stand desks, and we get juice delivered from ugly produce.

 Our vision was to create an inspiring magical nature oasis in the heart of San Francisco and it was designed by our team with love.
 Our office is a place where our team feels at home and allows them to be their most productive selves.
 Words really can’t describe it… you’ll just have to come to see it and we hope you’ll love it too!